donhauser/wagtail-pdf/README.md

     # template for admin
     admin_template_name = "path/to/your_model_admin.html"
 ```

+Unlike for PDF-Pages where everything is done in the Page-model, the hooks for `ModelAdmin` need to be extended:

 By inheriting from `ModelAdminPdfViewMixin` or `ModelAdminPdfAdminViewMixin` you
 automatically make the model accessible through a live url or through the admin panel respectively.